Summary:

 These resources can help you start including NLCR now:

-3. NCLR Flyer – brief overview of NCLR and it's benefits in emergency management.
+3. NCLR Flyer – brief overview of NCLR and its benefits in emergency management.

 These documents were developed with the funding support of the Victorian Government's Biodiversity Flood Recovery program.